Education August 21, 2019

 Ruma says such efforts are needed to ensure greater recognition for Indian sign language.
 “I am happy that things are going in the right direction and slowly sign language is gaining recognition.
 Parents who earlier opposed the education of their children in ISL are now coming forward themselves”.

-Sibaji's own struggles accessing an education led him to start the school.
-"My brother Ramjee Panda is also Deaf and we have been deprived of a good education.
-We decided to start this school not by chance but by our own motivation to bring changes to the current education scenario".
-It's a passion and commitment that led him to quit a well paying university job to ensure that the coming generation of deaf and hard of hearing children enjoy access to opportunities on an equal firstname.lastname@example.org
+Sibaji’s own struggles accessing an education led him to start the school.
+“My brother Ramjee Panda is also Deaf and we have been deprived of a good education.
+We decided to start this school not by chance but by our own motivation to bring changes to the current education scenario”.
+It’s a passion and commitment that led him to quit a well paying university job to ensure that the coming generation of deaf and hard of hearing children enjoy access to opportunities on an equal footing.

 Watch in Sign Language